During the holidays, many of us go on an exercise hiatus due to the many parties, shopping trips and travel plans — or because we just need a break.

 Still, “use it or lose it” is a real thing when it comes to exercising.
 And how much fitness you’ll lose depends on the length of a break, your fitness level and whether you’re looking at cardiovascular or muscle strength losses.

 If you are a recreational exerciser working out at a moderate intensity three times per week, it takes two to four weeks of complete inactivity to start noticing changes in your conditioning.
-And the fitter you are, the longer you will be able to remain your fitness.
+And the fitter you are, the longer you will be able to retain your fitness.

 If you are a beginner, do not wait too long to get back to your workout routine.
 A key to working out and getting in shape is consistency.
 If your body has not engaged in working out long enough, it will lose the gains that you have achieved through a regular exercise routine much quicker.